 2. Improved athletic performance

 Dark chocolate increases nitric oxide in the body, which dilates blood vessels and reduces oxygen consumption.
 This may allow athletes to go further for longer.
-(R)
+(R) It also may improve sexual performance through this "lever," but that's for another post.

 In one small study, flavanol-rich dark chocolate consumption (40 grams—roughly half a bar—per day for 14 days) increased cycling endurance by 17% compared to eating flavanol-poor white chocolate.
 The dark chocolate also reduced the amount of oxygen used when cycling during a 2 minute sprint.
 (R)